 Your baby's doctor might first suspect a heart defect during a regular checkup after hearing a heart murmur while listening to your baby's heart through a stethoscope.

 A large PDA found during infancy or childhood might cause:

 - Poor eating, which leads to poor growth

 - Sweating with crying or eating

 When to see a doctor

-Call your doctor if your infant or child:
+Contact the doctor if your baby or older child: